-- For adults, the recommended starting dose is 4.5 g each day, given as two separate doses of 2.25 g. - Your doctor may gradually increase your dose up to a maximum of 9 g each day given as two separate doses of 4.5 g. - Take Sodium oxybate orally two times each night: - Take the first dose upon getting into bed and the second dose 21⁄2 to 4 hours later.
-You may need to set an alarm clock to make sure you wake up to take the second dose. - Food decreases the amount of Sodium oxybate that is absorbed by your body.
-Therefore, it is best to take Sodium oxybate at set times 2 to 3 hours after a meal. - Prepare both doses before bedtime. - Take doses within 24 hours after preparation.
+The recommended starting dose is 4.5 g/day, given as two equally divided doses of 2.25 g/dose.
+Your doctor may gradually increase your dose up to a maximum of 9 g/day given as two equally divided doses of 4.5 g/dose.

+Take Sodium Oxybate orally two times each night.
+Take the first dose upon getting into bed and the second dose 2.5 to 4 hours later.
+You may need to set an alarm clock to make sure you wake up to take the second dose.
+Food decreases the amount of Sodium Oxybate that is absorbed by your body.
+Therefore, it is best to take Sodium Oxybate at set times two-three hours after a meal.
+Prepare both doses before bedtime.
+Take doses within 24 hours after preparation.